-In 1975, one of the students from my first basic scuba class, a clever young engineer called Ken, decided that after all this praise I'd heaped on going to the Poor Knights (PKs), took it on himself to go to Tutukaka and was able to cadge a trip out with a group who were obviously loading up to go there.
+n 1975, one of the students from my first basic scuba class, a clever young engineer called Ken, decided that after all this praise I'd heaped on going to the Poor Knights (PKs), took it on himself to go to Tutukaka and was able to cadge a trip out with a group who were obviously loading up to go there.
 Lucky Ken.
 On the way back (half way apparently) he asked the trip leader, where the 12th man was.
 He'd been left behind and was nearly hypothermic when recovered.
-The interesting thing, and why Ken was so excited/stunned about the whole incident, was that he appeared to be the only diver on board who was certified lower than a One Star Instructor (that's an Open Water Scuba Instructor in local, current, dive-speak)
+The interesting thing and why Ken was so excited/stunned about the whole incident was that he appeared to be the only diver on board below One Star Instructor.
 Says something doesn't it?!